Borislav-K/fmi-OS/README.md

 # fmi-OS
-A repository for Operating Systems course @FMI
+A repository for the Operating Systems course @FMI